 Acts of Parliament and Legislation (also referred to as “Statutory Law”) are documents containing rules that are “made into law” by governing bodies (i.e. the legislative branch of Government).
 These documents form part of our written Law and are referred to when a legal situation falls under the scope of a particular Act.
 This written Law provides clarity and certainty so that similar legal issues are dealt with in similar ways.

 At GCM legal we like to give you access to as much information as possible.
-This information can help you understand you legal position or to generally be better informed.
-Access to the these Acts is free of charge.
+This information can help you understand your legal position or to generally be better informed.
+Access to these Acts is free of charge.

 (Click images below to view)

 Administration of Estates Act (1965)